Small Language Models for Your Niche Needs in 2025

 Once the prompts and input data are sent to the SLM, the model performs inference to generate the desired outputs.

-During this process, the SLM uses its trained knowledge to analyze the input data and provide answers or results based on the given prompts.
+During this process, the SLM uses its trained knowledge to analyze the input data and provide answers or results based on specialized data and on the given prompts.

 In the case of the receipt example, the SLM would extract the relevant information from the receipt image based on the prompts and return the answers.